-Any amount received by or accrued to a natural person or its deceased or insolvent estate, in respect of a tax-free investment, shall be exempt from normal tax.
+Any amount received by or accrued to a natural person or their deceased or insolvent estate, from a tax-free investment, shall be exempt from normal tax.
 Any capital gain or loss shall also be disregarded.
 No dividends tax is payable on dividends paid to a natural person in respect of a tax-free investment.